pawlenko/BlogApp/README.md

-# README
+# About

-Example of implementation Blog application in RoR.
+Example of  Blog  implementation  in RoR.
+Project contains :

+* Devise
+* CanCan
+* Rolify
+* PaperClip
+* Will_Paginate
+* Nested Comments

+# Installation

+1.Bundle install